JulienLagarde09/integrate-Haken-Kelso-Bunz-Schoner-1985-86-Stochastic/README.md

 3) Simulation of a recent development of the HKB model: The inclusion of frequency adaptation, by Armin Fuchs.
-Frequency adaptation is a developement of the theory of coupled, or forced, non linear oscillators.
+Frequency adaptation is a development of the theory of coupled, or forced, non linear oscillators.
-Several authors have pushed into that direction, Bard Ermentrout in 1991, Loeher Large and Palmer in 2011, Auke Ijpeert and collaborators.
+Several authors have pushed into that direction, Bard Ermentrout in 1991, Loeher Large and Palmer in 2011, and also Auke Ijpeert and collaborators.
+This could connect to a two time scales system. o be continued...

 % Nordham, C. A., Tognoli, E., Fuchs, A., & Kelso, J. S. (2018).
 % How interpersonal coordination affects individual behavior